francisconunesnavarro/devcase-streaming/README.md

 + Careful choice of tools and data formats
 + Use of production-ready approaches

-There are bonus points that you *may* do.
+There are bonus requirements that you *may* do.
 These are provided as an inspiration where you can show off, in case you would be wondering how to impress us more.

 ## Mandatory Requirements 📜